2012 Buick LaCrosse Performance

 Acceleration and Power

-The eAssist models are powered by a 2.4-liter four-cylinder engine and a small electric motor.
-Combined, the Lacrosse eAssist’s powertrain delivers 182 horsepower to the front wheels through a six-speed automatic transmission.
+The all-new eAssist models are powered by a 2.4-liter four-cylinder engine and a small electric motor.
+Combined, the LaCrosse eAssist’s powertrain delivers 182 horsepower to the front wheels through a six-speed automatic transmission.
 Shoppers seeking more power can opt for a 303-horsepower, 3.6-liter V6 engine, which also comes with a six-speed automatic transmission and front-wheel drive.
 All-wheel drive is also available on V6 models.

 - "The additional horsepower that the engineers have wrung out of the V6 makes this engine even more attractive.
 More importantly, the new eAssist hybrid powertrain is much better suited to this application than the old four-cylinder, providing decent acceleration, very respectable fuel economy and highly refined operation." -- Edmunds

 - "Like everything else in the LaCrosse, the direct-injection four-cylinder is impressively smooth, quiet, and refined.
 The transmission is programmed to rev the snot out of it in normal driving, giving the impression that this Buick isn’t arguing with your right foot - and the end result is that a four-cylinder winds up being quite sufficient in a 3800-lb car." -- Automobile Magazine